-After the euphoria of England's run to the UEFA Euro 1996 semi-finals on home soil and a gripping title race between Manchester United and Newcastle United the previous Premier League campaign, the two sides were the main protagonists again in 1996/97, with Sir Alex Ferguson's side winning their fourth PL crown in just five seasons.
+The nation was gripped by the euphoria of England's run to the UEFA Euro 1996 semi-finals on home soil, which followed on from a nail-biting title race between Manchester United and Newcastle United the previous Premier League campaign.
+The two sides were the main protagonists again in 1996/97, with Sir Alex Ferguson's side winning their fourth PL crown in just five seasons.

 Newcastle, who had let a 12-point lead slip to Man Utd in 1995/96, made a statement of their intent clear with the world-record signing of England’s Alan Shearer, who arrived at his hometown club from Blackburn Rovers for £15million in July.

-But it was another English star, who had not featured in Euro 1996, that made his mark on the opening day of the season.
-Manchester United academy starlet David Beckham scored from inside his own half as the Red Devils beat Wimbledon 3-0 at Selhurst Park.
+But it was another English star, who had not featured in Euro 96, that made his mark on the opening day of the season.
+Man United academy starlet David Beckham scored from inside his own half as the Red Devils beat Wimbledon 3-0 at Selhurst Park.

-Fabrizio Ravanelli, who joined Middlesbrough after scoring in Juventus' UEFA Champions League final victory over Ajax the previous season, scored a hat-trick in Boro's 3-3 draw with Liverpool on his debut in August.
+Fabrizio Ravanelli, who joined Middlesbrough after scoring in Juventus' UEFA Champions League final victory over Ajax the previous campaign, marked his league debut with a hat-trick in Boro's 3-3 draw with Liverpool in August.
 Other notable recruits included his former Juve team-mate Gianluca Vialli at Chelsea, for whom Ruud Gullit was made player-manager after an impressive debut season.

-Patrick Vieira arrived at Arsenal while Patrik Berger joined Liverpool, who saw legendary striker Ian Rush depart for Leeds United.
+Patrick Vieira arrived at Arsenal while Patrik Berger moved to Liverpool, who saw legendary striker Ian Rush depart for Leeds United.

 But United then embarked on a 16-match unbeaten run, starting with a 1-0 win against Arsenal, who had appointed Arsene Wenger as manager from Japanese side Nagoya Grampus Eight the previous month.
 It was the first defeat of Wenger's long and successful reign at Arsenal, and it allowed Man Utd to wrestle the momentum back in the 1996/97 title race.